bgabot89/SJGarage/README.md

-# SJGarage
-Repo for San Jose Garage Spaces
+# San Jose Garage Spaces
+#About
+The goal for this project is to create an application in which the user can find if a certain parking space is available in a parking garage in downtown San Jose
 #Instructions
-Grab API from the san jose gov site: http://data.sanjoseca.gov/dataviews/231073/parking-garage-data/
+The application uses the sanjoseca.gov API: http://data.sanjoseca.gov/dataviews/231073/parking-garage-data/